-First part of the hike was through lightly burned pinyon–juniper woodlands and ponderosa parks; only a few black stumps and knee-high grasses in parks indicated recent fire.
+The first part of the hike was through lightly burned pinyon–juniper woodlands and ponderosa parks; only a few black stumps and knee-high grasses in parks indicated recent fire.

 It was a nice trip.
-First rain in months the day before had broken the drought cycle, with cool foggy mornings and pools in some drainages.
+The first rain in months the day before had broken the drought cycle, with cool foggy mornings and pools in some drainages.
 Fire recovery was evident in the ponderosa forest.
 Grass was ankle, not knee high in Lilley Park.
 Duff (needles, bark and stems on forest floor), burned off in 2015, was returning to ponderosa stands ringing the park.
 Some trails descending to rivers needed serious tread work or signing; on the mesa near Yellow Mountain, permitted cattle contributed trail mazes, poop and barren plains; and some heavily burned trail sections were hard to find.
-But the pace and joy picked up on good legacy trails in the ponderosa parks.
+But our pace and joy picked up on good legacy trails in the ponderosa parks.

 Unfortunately, many westside and high mountain trails in the Gila’s trail network are irreparable without costly restoration work that may be beyond the reach of volunteer groups.

-A related blog on the Gila, Gila at 95, loss of a legacy? explores the perfect storm of climate change related trail damage and loss coupled with administrative agency trends towards less field work and presence in the backcountry.
+A related blog on the Gila—Gila at 95, loss of a legacy?—explores the perfect storm of climate-change-related trail damage and loss coupled with administrative agency trends towards less field work and presence in the backcountry.

 The 2019 Gila revisit was a success, but couldn’t match the trans-Gila trip we planned but may never be able to do.

-(Click upper right box above map to “view larger map” to see legend including NAVAGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)
+(Click upper right box above map to “view larger map” to see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)